Crazy-Marvin/Flashy/CONTACt.md

-Welcome to the Flashy community
+Welcome to the ostentatious Flashy community

-Give and take constructive critique, observing desired privacy.
+Give and take constructive critique, observing desired privacy and flair.
-Finding yourselves unable, contact marvin@poopjournal.rocks answered by CrazyMarvin the project maintainer.
+Finding yourselves unable or not fully illuminated, contact marvin@poopjournal.rocks answered by CrazyMarvin the project maintainer.